Tour Montparnasse: The project

-In 1958, the first studies of the tower were well launched, but the project was strongly criticized because of the height of the building.
+In 1958, the first studies of the tower were well launched, but the project was strongly criticised because of the height of the building.
 A controversy ensued, led by the Minister of Public Works Edgard Pisani, who obtained the support of André Malraux, then Minister of Culture under General de Gaulle which led to slowdowns in the project.

-However, the reconstruction of the Montparnasse station a few hundred meters (yards) south of the old one and the destruction of the Gare du Maine, which was included in the real estate project of the AOM, a joint agency which brought together the four architects: Urbain Cassan, Eugène Beaudouin and Louis de Hoÿm de Marien, was carried out from June 1966 to the spring of 1969 with the assistance of the architect Jean Saubot.
+However, the reconstruction of the Montparnasse station a few hundred metres south of the old one and the destruction of the Gare du Maine, which was included in the real estate project of the AOM, a joint agency which brought together the four architects: Urbain Cassan, Eugène Beaudouin and Louis de Hoÿm de Marien, was carried out from June 1966 to the spring of 1969 with the assistance of the architect Jean Saubot.

 In 1968, André Malraux granted the building permit for the Tower to the AOM and work began that same year.
-The project was spearheaded by the American real estate developer Wylie Tuttle, who enlisted a consortium of 17 French insurance companies and seven banks in the $140-million multiple-building project, but later distanced himself from the project until his 2002 obituary revealed that the building was his original "brainchild".
+The project was spearheaded by the American real estate developer Wylie Tuttle, who enlisted a consortium of 17 French insurance companies and seven banks in the $140 million multiple-building project, but later distanced himself from the project until his 2002 obituary revealed that the building was his original "brainchild".

 In 1969, the decision to build a shopping centre was finally made, and Georges Pompidou, then President of the Republic, wanted to provide the capital with modern infrastructure.
 Despite a major controversy, the construction of the tower was started.

-For geographer Anne Clerval, this construction symbolizes the service economy of Paris in the 1970s resulting from deindustrialization policies which, from the 1960s, favoured "bypassing by space the most working class strongholds at the time".
+For geographer Anne Clerval, this construction symbolises the service economy of Paris in the 1970s resulting from deindustrialisation policies which, from the 1960s, favoured "bypassing by space the most working class strongholds at the time".

 Construction

-The Montparnasse tower was built between 1969 and 1973 on the site of the old Montparnasse station.
+The Tour Montparnasse was built between 1969 and 1973 on the site of the old Montparnasse station.
 The first stone was laid in 1970 and the inauguration took place in 1973.